Nicolai Gedda: Opera career

 Gedda made his debut at the Royal Swedish Opera in Stockholm as part of the vocal quartet in the premiere of Der rote Stiefel by Sutermeister in November 1951.
 In April 1952, at the age of 26, Gedda made his triumphant debut in a principal role in Stockholm, performing Chapelou in Adolphe Adam's Le postillon de Lonjumeau, alongside Hjördis Schymberg.
 The 'Ronde du Postillon' in the opera, ("Mes amis, écoutez l'histoire"), is considered one of the most difficult tenor arias in all of opera, as it calls for a demanding high D from the soloist.

-An early appraisal of Gedda's singing was offered by Walter Legge, after first hearing Gedda sing for the role of Dmitry in a planned recording of Boris Godunov.
+An early appraisal of Gedda's singing was offered by Walter Legge, after first hearing him sing for the role of Dmitry in a planned recording of Musorgsky's Boris Godunov.

 On my arrival at the airport I was asked by a swarm of journalists if I were not interested in hearing their excellent young Swedish voices.
 Naturally I was interested, but I did not expect either the front page stories that appeared next morning or the mass of letters and almost incessant telephone calls asking to be heard.
 I had to ask the Director of the Opera for a room for a couple of days to hear about 100 young aspirants.
 The first to sing to me (at 9.30 in the morning) was Gedda who had, I believe, sung only once in public.
 He sang the Carmen Flower Song so tenderly yet passionately that I was moved almost to tears.
 He delivered the difficult rising scale ending with a clear and brilliant B flat.
 Almost apologetically I asked him to try to sing it as written – pianissimo, rallentando and diminuendo.
 Without turning a hair he achieved the near-miracle, incredibly beautifully and without effort.
 I asked him to come back at 8 that evening and sent word to my wife that a great singer had fallen into my lap and to Dobrowen that, believe it or not, this 23-year-old Gedda was the heaven-sent Dmitry for our Boris.